Here are seven clever methods that cost you nothing but a few minutes.

 With the last recession hitting many people so hard, credit became nearly impossible to get.
-Then, new generations like millennials decided that maybe they should just live without credit since the banks and other financial institutions just didn’t seem to want them and didn’t seem that trustworthy to begin with in their minds.
+Then some millennials decide to live without credit since banks and other financial institutions don’t seem to want them.
+To the banks they don’t seem that trustworthy.
 These factors are part of the reason why credit invisibility has become a major issue for Americans.

 In fact, the Consumer Financial Protection Bureau (CFPB) found that there are 26 million Americans who are now considered “credit invisible.”
 This breaks down to approximately one in every 10 adults who are now without any type of credit history.
 Of these, a large percentage of these credit invisible are found in low-income neighborhoods or are black or Hispanic consumers.

 The problem of having no credit history is much bigger than just some type of inconvenience.
-It reduces the number of opportunities for these consumers to start a business, buy a car or home, get an education and, sometimes, even to get a job.
-Many of these missed opportunities are ways in which consumers could better the quality of their lives and it provides a boost to the entire economy when all people can contribute more to productivity and purchases.
+It reduces the number of opportunities for these consumers.
+It affects if they can start businesses, buy cars or homes, get an education and get a job sometimes.
+Many of these missed opportunities are ways in which consumers could better the quality of their lives.
+Which could provide a boost to the entire economy when all people can contribute more to productivity and purchases.
 If starting a business is on the horizon, a credit history and financial preparation are a must.

 The dilemma is often how to get credit to establish the credit history in the first place.
 And you will need a credit history to start a business.
-Although it can be a slow process, with patience and a clear action plan, those who are the credit invisible can transform themselves into credit visible consumers.
-Try these strategies:
+It can be a slow process though.
+But with patience and a clear action plan, those who are credit invisible can transform themselves into credit visible consumers.

-- Have utilities in your name.
-It can be possible to have your utilities in your name without a credit history and can be a good way to build a credit score.
+It can be possible to have your utilities in your name without a credit history.
+Which can be a good way to build a credit score.
 These utilities can include electric, gas, telephone, water or cable.

-- Establish a residence and employment history.
-Both having a job and a residence history can supply a lender with an understanding about your behaviors and likelihood of being responsible with money.
-You can even ask that your landlord supply the credit agencies with a reporting of on-time rent payments.
+A job and residence history shows lenders your behaviors.
+It’s easier to determine your likelihood of responsibility with money.
+You can even ask that your landlord supply the credit agencies with a report of on-time rent payments.

 While there is no set timeframe that determines when your credit invisibility disappears, it will happen eventually by following these strategies.
 Just be patient and proceed cautiously to ensure that every step you take is prudent and helps build your credit history.
 If you are still not sure, there are credit building workshops and money management courses that could help you make smart decisions about how to grow your credit.